scipy-lectures/scientific-python-lectures/intro/intro.rst

 * Visualize results... to understand what we are doing!

-* Communicate on results: produce figures for reports or publications, write presentations.
+* Communicate results: produce figures for reports or publications, write presentations.

 Specifications